Corporate Governance Guidelines

 Committees of the Board

-The Board of Directors has the following committees: Audit, Compensation, Corporate Governance and Nominating, Finance, Technology and Innovation and Executive.
+The Board of Directors has the following committees: Audit, Compensation, Sustainability, Corporate Governance and Nominating, Finance, Technology and Innovation and Executive.
 All committees have written, Board-approved charters detailing their responsibilities and the extent to which they have been delegated powers of the Board of Directors.
-Only non-employee directors serve on the Audit, Compensation, Corporate Governance and Nominating, Finance and Technology and Innovation Committees.
+Only non-employee directors serve on the Audit, Compensation, Sustainability, Corporate Governance and Nominating, Finance and Technology and Innovation Committees.
 Chairpersons and members of these five committees are rotated periodically, as appropriate.
 The Chairman, who is also the CEO, serves on the Company’s Executive Committee and is Chairperson of such Committee.
-The remainder of the Executive Committee is comprised of the non-employee director Chairpersons of the Audit, Compensation, Corporate Governance and Nominating and Finance Committees.
+The remainder of the Executive Committee is comprised of the non-employee director Chairpersons of the Audit, Compensation, Sustainability, Corporate Governance and Nominating and Finance Committees.
 At each meeting of the Audit Committee, committee members meet privately with representatives of the Company’s independent auditors, and with the Company vice president responsible for the internal audit function.
 At least once a year, the Audit Committee meets privately with the Company’s chief compliance officer.

-The Audit Committee meets at least five times each year, and the Compensation, Corporate Governance and Nominating and Finance Committees each meet at least four times each year, and the Technology and Innovation Committee meets at least once a year.
+The Audit Committee meets at least five times each year, and the Compensation, Sustainability, Corporate Governance and Nominating and Finance Committees each meet at least four times each year, and the Technology and Innovation Committee meets at least once a year.
 The Executive Committee meets on an as needed basis when directed by the Chairman or Lead Director.
 Additional committee meetings are called as required.